NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 -------

 An extension for the Unix units conversion files that changes energy to mass and seconds to meters.
     You will never see the universe exactly the same again.

 License
 -------
     Copyright (c) Jillian England, 1995, 2008, 2017.

-Can be installed in '/usr/share/units' but you don't have to.
     GNU License.
 CopyLeft if that is still in vogue

 Usage
 -----
 units -f '' -f massenergy.units

+Can be installed in '/usr/share/units' but this is not required.

 ###### .bashrc
 ```